 On the subject of war, Germany doesn’t exactly fare well in our culture.
-In fact, anti-German sentiment is integral to our shared part and our sense of ourselves.
+In fact, anti-German sentiment is integral to our shared past and our sense of ourselves.
 Every culture needs a mythic self-image to sell to its people and future generations, and our modern world defines itself by the defeat of Kaiser Wilhelm II and Adolf Hitler.

 We associate the Germany of these men with war, injustice, destruction and cruelty.
 We, the Allies who defeated them, see ourselves as the epitome of peace, justice, progress and human rights.
 Each image is, of course, grossly simplistic and self-serving.

 Great Britain, France and Russia—“the good guys”—were equally to blame for the escalating tensions that led to the outbreak of war in 1914.
 Had it not been for the greed, vindictiveness and stupidity of the future “Allies,” including the U.S., during the interwar period, Hitler would likely never have come to power.